-Fresh Faces-Fresh Farming food, and people interested in producing and consuming that food.
+All this has landed them in the midst of a community centered around healthy, local food, and people interested in producing and consuming that food.

 "It's neat because it's a spider web of a community," says Peter, 28.
 "That's been a huge pull for us.
-We just went to a brunch where all the people there were young up-and-coming farmers.
+We just went to a brunch where all the people there were young upand-coming farmers.
 There were 15 people there."

 "We're really excited to be part of that," adds Anna.